DOING BUSINESS IN THE USA

 Number of participants: No limit

-Comprehensive Workshop:A 4-hour dynamic workshop to be held face-to-face at the client’s premises.
+Comprehensive Workshop:A half-day or full-day dynamic workshop to be held face-to-face or on-line at the client's convenience.

 The workshop includes an adjustment of needs evaluation (see below) in-depth understanding of cultural values, tools and skills, case studies, role play, simulations and implementation in order to work seamlessly in the American market.